repasscloud/lunavpn-www/app/content/english/pages/faq.md

 ### How Many IP Addresses Does LunaVPN Offer?

 At LunaVPN, we take a different approach to IP addresses.
 Unlike traditional VPN providers, we don't have thousands of static IPs.
-Instead, we offer something more dynamic and personalized.
+Instead, we offer something more dynamic and personalised.

 Each LunaVPN subscription grants you access to dedicated VPN servers, configured just for you, based on the location you choose.
 This means you get a unique IPv4 and IPv6 address running a Cloudflare DNS server, adding an extra layer of security to your web searches and routing.